your one stop a-z crypto Encyclopedia

 DYOR - Acronym for 'Do Your Own Research'.
 This term is an invitation for an investor to do their own due diligence into a project before deciding to invest in it.
 Don't blindly listen to others, DYOR!

 Earn and Learn - Coinbase is one of the biggest and best rated exchanges in the cryptosphere.
-While being a great exchange to buy, sell and trade crypto, they also invite users to earn crypto while learning about it.
-They are currently offering verified customers short video lessons in 6 crypto currencies being EOS, Dai, Ox, Stellar, Zcash and Basic Attention Token and pay you some of each crypto just for learning about them.
+While being a great exchange to buy, sell and trade crypto, often when they list a new token, they include it in their Earn and Learn program, where they invite users to earn a small amount of the currency while learning about it by watching short tutorial videos and answering a simple question on the topic they just watched.
+I have previously earned EOS, Dai, Ox, Stellar, Zcash and Basic Attention Token.
 Sign up for Coinbase and get in while the free crypto is still flowing.

 Escrow - An escrow is a legal way to control and protect financial assets.
 An escrow occurs where 2 parties engage a 3rd party (a guarantor) to hold an asset on their behalf.
 Once in escrow, the asset cannot legally be moved, sold, traded or otherwise without the consent of all 3 parties.